MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 ![Discovery and Monitoring Overview](./media/key-concepts/om2016-windows-computer-discovery.png)

 1. The administrator configures Operations Manager to search for computers to manage.
-For more information about discovering computers, see [Managing Discovery and Agents](/system-center/scom/manage/managing-discovery-and-agents).
+For more information about discovering computers, see [Agent deployment planning](plan-planning-agent-deployment.md).

 2. Computers that meet the specified criteria and are not already managed are identified.